 At the turn of the new millennium, Conrad founded Sinfonia Rotterdam, of which he remains chief conductor and artistic director.
 The orchestra presents concert series at de Doelen in Rotterdam, at the Nieuwe Kerk in The Hague and at the Royal Concertgebouw in Amsterdam.
-Under Conrad’s leadership, it has become an internationally recognised ensemble, has made acclaimed recordings, and has toured Mexico, Brazil, Columbia Chile and Russia.
+Under Conrad’s leadership, it has become an internationally recognised ensemble, has made acclaimed recordings, and has toured Mexico, Brazil, Columbia, Chile, China and Russia.

-As a recording artist, he has worked with Channel Classics, Telarc, Raptus, Talent Records, Cybele and Brilliant Classics.
+As a recording artist Van Alphen has worked with Channel Classics, Telarc, Raptus, Talent Records, Cybele and Brilliant Classics.
 His disc of music by Rodrigo with the Sinfonia Rotterdam received Gramophone Magazine’s Editor’s Choice accolade, while his recent recording of the Hérold piano concertos with the WDR Radio Orchestra in Cologne was highly acclaimed by American Record Guide.

 Conrad works with soloists of the highest caliber.
 He has collaborated with Mikhail Pletnev, Nikolai Lugansky, Ronald Brautigam, Janine Jansen, Simone Lamsma, Daniel Hope, Benjamin Schmid, Nikita Boriso-Glebsky, Quirine Viersen, Alban Gerhardt, amongst many others.